-screening letters were sent out by Screening Programs in 2016.
+screening letters were sent out by Screening Programs to Albertans in 2018.

 Welcome to Screening for Life

 Screening for Life is provided by Alberta Health Services Screening Programs and exists for one very important reason: to see fewer deaths from breast, cervical and colorectal cancer in our province.

 Working together with healthcare providers, one of the goals of Screening Programs is to strengthen cancer screening across the province.
 These programs provide information, education to support Albertans in making informed decisions about cancer screening.
 When we find breast, cervical and colorectal cancers early, we have the best chance of treating them.
 And in the case of cervical and colorectal cancer, we can often prevent cancer altogether.